New plant stock: 11am Friday 23 May Shop here

 Dioscorea elephantipes – Elephant’s Foot succulent

-R200 incl.
+R150 incl.
 VAT

 The ‘elephant’s foot plant’ is the most iconic and recognizable caudiciform succulent, with an attractive aboveground caudex resembling an elephant’s foot.
 The stem produces artistic fissures and cracks, which generally forms into short protrusions in mature plants.
 If properly cared for, these plants can reach ages of up to 70+ years in cultivation.
 The largest recorded specimen was more than 3 meters tall.
+Like most Dioscorea, this species is dioecious, which means that there are separate male and female plants.
+Both are needed to pollinate and produce seed.
+It is also deciduous, and will lose its leaves in summer.

 It is also known as the ‘olifantvoet plant’ in Afrikaans.
 Other names include the Turtle Back plant, elephant’s foot yam, and Hottentots’ Bread plant.